Human Subject Res Coord I

 Attends training sessions and other educational opportunities related to clinical research in order to keep current with Good Clinical Practice guidelines, federal and institutional policies and laws, industry standards and best practices and trends in relevant areas.

 No previous experience required

 Or equivalent combination of education and experience eg. an Associate’s degree and completion of 6 months in the Human Subject Research Coordinator Trainee program required.

-Word processing and data analysis software preferred
+Word processing and data analysis software required

 The University of Rochester is committed to fostering, cultivating, and preserving a culture of equity, diversity, and inclusion to advance the University’s mission to Learn, Discover, Heal, Create – and Make the World Ever Better.
 In support of our values and those of our society, the University is committed to not discriminating on the basis of age, color, disability, ethnicity, gender identity or expression, genetic information, marital status, military/veteran status, national origin, race, religion/creed, sex, sexual orientation, citizenship status, or any other status protected by law.
 This commitment extends to the administration of our policies, admissions, employment, access, and recruitment of candidates from underrepresented populations, veterans, and persons with disabilities consistent with these values and government contractor Affirmative Action obligations.

 How To Apply

 Pay Range: $ 18.89 - $ 26.44 Hourly